-The course aims to provide a broad, balanced and challenging introduction to a wide range of psychological theory, research and application.
-As a science subject, psychology aims to provide opportunities to develop skills of research design and data analysis, in addition to challenging students to precisely convey, apply and critically evaluate psychological evidence and explanations.
+The course aims to provide a broad, balanced and stimulating introduction to a wide range of psychological topics and research.
+As a science subject, Psychology offers students the opportunity to develop skills of research design and data analysis, in addition to challenging students to precisely convey, apply and critically evaluate psychological evidence and explanations.

-Minimum entry is Grade 4 or above including a grade 4 or above in Maths, Double Science and English.
-However, Grade 5 in Science is strongly recommended.
+A minimum of five GCSEs at grade 4 or above including a grade 4 or above in Maths, Double Science and English.
+A grade 5 in Science however is strongly recommended.

 |Paper 1||Social Influence, Memory, Attachment.and Psychopathology||Exam: combination of multiple choice questions, short answer questions and some extended writing questions.|